Mohammad5566/Seam-Carver/README.md

 [Seam Carving](https://www.wikiwand.com/en/Seam_carving) is a content-aware image resizing technique where the image is reduced in size by one pixel of height or width at a time.
 A vertical seam in an image is a path of pixels connected from the top to the bottom with one pixel in each row.
 A horizontal seam is a path of pixels connected from the left to the right with one pixel in each column.

-Finding and removing a seam is done in three parts:
+###Finding and Removing a Seam:

 **Energy calculation:** The first step is to calculate the energy of each pixel, which is a measure of the importance of each pixel—the higher the energy, the less likely that the pixel will be included as part of a seam.
-The energy of a pixel is compute using the dual gradient energy function, which is described below.
+The energy of a pixel is compute using the dual gradient energy function.
 A high-energy pixel corresponds to a pixel where there is a sudden change in color.
 In the image below, pixels with higher energy values have whiter values.
 The seam-carving technique avoids removing such high-energy pixels.

 <p align="center">
   <img src="https://sp18.datastructur.es/materials/hw/hw5/images/HJoceanSmallEnergy.png">